Skip to main content

 A common and effective protocol for TRT involves the administration of Testosterone Cypionate, an injectable form of testosterone.
 A standard approach often involves weekly intramuscular injections.
 This method provides a steady and predictable release of the hormone, helping to avoid the significant peaks and troughs that can be associated with other delivery methods.
 The goal is to mimic the body’s natural production, maintaining serum testosterone concentrations in the mid-normal range.

 Administering external testosterone, however, disrupts the HPG axis’s negative feedback loop.
 The hypothalamus and pituitary detect sufficient testosterone levels and consequently shut down the production of GnRH, LH, and FSH.
-This leads to two significant downstream effects ∞ the cessation of natural in the testes and the suppression of spermatogenesis.
+This leads to two significant downstream effects ∞ the cessation of natural testosterone production in the testes and the suppression of spermatogenesis.

 Over time, this can result in testicular atrophy, or shrinkage, and infertility.
 To address this, a comprehensive protocol incorporates ancillary medications designed to maintain the function of the HPG axis.